davidly/cpm_compilers/README.md

   * m e
   * m ttt

 On Linux or MacOS copy m.bat to m.sh, change % to $, use dos2unix to remove CR/LF, and chmod to enable execution.
-If you do this, feel free to submit a pull request :)
+If you do this, feel free to submit a pull request.
+Also be sure to put ntvcm in your path.

 If you're running Linux or MacOS and see perplexing compilation errors, it could be your source files don't have cr/lf line separators.
 Use unix2dos to add them; nearly all these compilers require them.